mnylen/pig/README.md

 * `image` - the image to run the container off
 * `name` - the name the container will be given
 * `command` - command to be executed (defaults to the default command of the image)
+* `daemon` - start the container in daemon mode?
+Defaults to false

 ### Links

 To link to other containers, use `links` property, which expects an list of container names to link.
 All linked containers will be started automatically when you `pig start` the container.
+The alias for linked containers will be the configuration name.

 Note that you currently need to have `daemon: true` set in any linked container.

+You can also link to external containers which are not configured in `pig.json` using the `externalLinks` property.
+For example:

+    externalLinks: ["name:alias"]

 ### Ports